NSAPH/handbook/handbook/dua.md

 *Per the DUA and IRB, data has to be on the RCE/FASSE level 3 data cluster ONLY and cannot be downloaded from the level 3 RCE/FASSE.
 Violations come with serious consequences that jeopardize everyone's work.
 We are very much encouraging sharing reproducible code on GitHub, but please use it only for CODE and publicly available data.
-We suggest adding a .gitignore file to your repository and using it to prevent unintentional upload of data files.
-We also suggest using the "git status" command before committing to confirm what you are committing.*
+We suggest adding a `.gitignore` file to your repository and using it to prevent unintentional upload of data files.
+We also suggest using the `git status` command before committing to confirm what you are committing.*

 **2. CMS Cell size suppression Policy is enforced by the DUA.**